 Falls from height are one of the main causes of fatal injuries at work.
 Since work at height is carried out every day within the construction industry, this is a daily risk that employees must be aware of.

 The Work at Height Regulations 2005 are intended to prevent death and injury from a fall from height and outlines what an employer is expected to do in order to comply with it.
 Work at height is defined as any place a person could fall a distance that has the potential to cause injuries.
 The most common examples of working at height involve working on a ladder, scaffolding or a roof, areas where an employee could fall through a fragile surface, such as, roof lights, or could fall through an opening in a floor or a hole in the ground.

 The employer has a duty to ensure all work at height is risk assessed, controlled, supervised and carried out with a safe system of work.
 Equipment should also be checked to ensure it safe, and employees should be provided training and knowledge to enable them to undertake the work safely.

-The issues relating to construction site accidents can be complex.
+The issues relating to building and construction site accidents can be complex.
 It is therefore important that expert legal advice is obtained.
-If you have suffered an injury on a construction site that was not your fault and was caused by poor safety measures, you may be able to make a construction site accident claim for compensation.
+If you have suffered an injury on a building or construction site that was not your fault and was caused by poor safety measures, you may be able to make claim for compensation.